VIEWER: an extensible visual analytics framework for enhancing mental healthcare: Results

 \subsection{Usability and acceptability}

 To assess the usability of VIEWER, we used the standard System Usability Scale (SUS), which consists of a 10-item questionnaire with 5 response options ranging from ``Strongly agree'' to ``Strongly disagree'' \cite{brooke1996sus} during its early development stage.
-17 users completed the questionnaire, where 16 had used VIEWER, while 1 had not and gave mainly neutral responses (leading to their exclusion from the analysis).
-The overall score was 74/100, indicating ``good'' usability.
-Figure \ref{fig:sus} presents the detailed scores for each SUS question from the 16 respondents.
+16 users completed the questionnaire, and the overall score was 74/100, indicating ``good'' usability.
+Figure \ref{fig:sus} presents the detailed responses for each SUS question from the 16 respondents.
 The positive scores are further supported by the respondents' feedback in \textit{SI} Table S2.
 Among the responses, 4 users scored the system over 80, indicating potential promoters of the system, while 2 users scored below 55, making them potential detractors.
 Both potential detractors provided free-text responses stating that they found the system useful and had used it to improve patient care but expressed a need for more training.

 The acceptability of VIEWER is illustrated by its wide adoption within the Trust.
 Over 1,000 clinical and managerial staff members, out of approximately 5,000 total staff (including both clinical and non-clinical roles), have used the system over the last two years.
 VIEWER has handled more than 147 million data requests, with user activity likely to increase, as shown by the trends in Figure \ref{fig:audit}.
 Due to these positive outcomes, the Trust and the Maudsley Charity have recently committed a 4-year funding to operate the system as a business-as-usual service, aiming to achieve broader and longer-lasting impacts.